 - Sexual Violence Support

 If this is an emergency, call 911 & inform Safety & Security Services

 by picking up the Red Phone or dialling 511 on campus.

-The Health & Wellness Centre offers crisis intervention support during scheduled office hours.
+The Student Wellness Centre offers crisis intervention support during scheduled office hours.
 If you or a friend are experiencing an emotional crisis situation such as feeling overwhelmed, frightened, confused, depressed, hopeless, or suicidal, we are here to help.

 If you have already seen a counsellor at the Centre, you can call to request an urgent appointment or you can walk-in during regular office hours.

-If you have never been to Health & Wellness Centre, you can call or come directly to the Centre and book an appointment to see a member of the Health and Wellness team.
+If you have never been to the Student Wellness Centre, you can call or come directly to the Centre and book an appointment to see a member of the Student Wellness team.